mdshack/shotshare/README.md

 1. Create a directory for ShotShare: `sudo mkdir /shotshare`
 2. Create a `.env` file that will manage ShotShare generated environment variables (ex. your application key): `sudo touch /shotshare/.env`
 3. Ensure the user/group 82 (`www-data` user in docker container) own the `.env` file: `sudo chown 82:82 /shotshare/.env`
 4. Start the ShotShare container

 _You may wish to customize environment variables (such as the `HOST`) before running this command, see below for a list of environment variables._

+#### Run in HTTPS mode

+This will use Caddy's [Automatic HTTPs](https://caddyserver.com/docs/automatic-https) setup generate SSL certificates, handle renewals, and automagically redirect your visitors to HTTPS.
+For most scenarios, this is the "preferred" installation method.

 ```sh
 docker run \